worcestertechnicalhighschool/techhigh.us/_learn_more/admissions.md

 8th grade students residing in Worcester, MA are welcome to apply to Worcester Technical High School.

-## Applications process for the 2023-2024 school year is now closed.
+## Application Process For The 2023-2024 School Year Is Now Closed.

 <!---<div class="container" markdown="1">